amandalchang/kotlinmarkov/README.md

     do with type inferences, since I was less used to thinking about types in Python.
 One particularly confusing bug came from Kotlin categorizing a single character string from .last() as a Char instead, which was not a distinction I was previously familiar with.
-However, I think my Kotlin code was more concise than my Python, and it was great being able to put Kotlin's unique features into action.
+That being said, it was great being able to put Kotlin's more unique features into action.

 ### Kotlin Tour Questions